 This tax is imposed on certain types of businesses whose value added is difficult to define such as banking, finance, life insurance, pawnshops, and real estate.
-Such businesses are considered to be outside the VAT system and therefore are not subject to VAT.
+Such businesses are considered to be outside the VAT system and therefore are not subject to VAT, however, be subjected to Special Business Tax (SBT).
 Specific business tax is computed on monthly gross receipts which do not include municipal tax.

 Municipal Tax in Thailand

 When specific business tax is paid, municipal tax is paid at the rate specified by the Government is imposed thereon.
 When VAT is paid, one-ninth of its rate goes to municipal tax.